saadhanav07-2007/StudentLibraryManagement/README.md

 • AWT (Abstract Window Toolkit): For window management.
 • Eclipse / IntelliJ IDEA: IDE used for design and development.
 • Java Collections Framework: To manage and store book data efficiently.

+# How to Run
+In IntelliJ, run the main() function

+In Command Line,

+`java StudentLibraryManagementSystem`